A Londoner born and bred, I never tire of the city’s iconic sights.

 Its Baroque splendour has been a worthy setting for many ceremonial events, including the funeral of Sir Winston Churchill and the wedding of Prince Charles and Lady Diana Spencer in 1981.
 The cathedral’s crypt is the resting place of some of England’s greatest heroes, including Admiral Lord Nelson and the Duke of Wellington, and houses monuments to conflicts fought across the globe.

-Other visitor favourites include testing the acoustic quirks of the Whispering Gallery and climbing to the exterior Golden Gallery for astounding views across London.
+Other visitor favourites when visiting the historical landmark include testing the acoustic quirks of the Whispering Gallery and climbing to the exterior Golden Gallery for spectacular views across London.

 Closest Tube station to St. Paul’s Cathedral: St. Paul’s